 - Learning about solid shapes will help us in our day-to-day life as most of our activities revolve around and depend on them.

-Examples on Solid Shapes
+Solid Shapes Examples

 Example 1: A construction worker wants to build a solid sphere using cement.
 He wants to know the amount of cement required to construct a sphere of radius 10 inches.
 Find the volume of the sphere using the given radius.